 Field Sample Value Database Server OracleServer (Use the database server that you created in the New Server wizard.)
-Database Schema Name See your Database Administrator for the correct value.
-Default Login If an authentication domain is used, leave this set to None .
+Database Schema Name See your database administrator for the correct value.
+Default Login Use the default value of (None).

 7 Examine the final page of the wizard to ensure that the proper values have been entered.
 Click Finish to save the library settings.
-At this point, you can register tables, as explained in "Registering and Verifying Tables" on page 54.
+At this point, register tables as explained in "Registering and Verifying Tables" on page 91.

-Establishing Connectivity to an Oracle Database by Using ODBC
+Establishing Connectivity to an Oracle Database By Using ODBC